amejiarosario/jerkyll-drupal7-migration/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 As its name indicates, collections are ordered sets of models, where you can get and set models in the collection, listen for events when any element in the collection changes, and fetching for model’s data from the server.

-Models are allows linked to data persisted in some form (database, file, memory), so it requires a reference to it.
+Collections allows to save data (in database, file, memory), and it requires a reference to it.
 Therefore, you need to specify the `url` parameter with a relative url, where the model’s resource would be located on the server.
 Otherwise, you will get errors like:

 `A "url" property or function must be specified`

-We are not going to use a backend server for simplicity; instead we are going to use HTML5’s local storage for persistence through a Backbone’s plugin.
+We are not going to use a backend server for simplicity (I will do a new post for that); instead we are going to use HTML5’s local storage for persistence through a Backbone’s plugin.
 So, we need to define the localStorage property instead of URL.

 {% codeblock Todo list Collection lang:js https://raw.github.com/amejiarosario/Backbone-tutorial/fe0efb0fd0c4c3c4cb5fd61e9917165082f9a562/backbone-tutorial.html Full Code %}